donny/52projects/README.md

 [Raven](https://github.com/donny/raven) is a CLI app written in Elixir to display GitHub issues for a particular project.
 The new stuff that I learn through this project: the [Elixir](http://elixir-lang.org) programming language.

 ### Week 19 (7 May - 13 May)

+[Starling](https://github.com/donny/starling) is a CLI app written in Elixir to search for new properties for sale from Domain.
+The new stuff that I learn through this project: [TableRex](https://github.com/djm/table_rex).

+### Week 20 (14 May - 20 May)